tomlikestorock/pyramid_openid/README.txt

 	pattern='/dologin.html',
 	view='pyramid_openid.verify_openid')

-Now you have a url to submit your OpenID form to: /dologin.html.
+Now you have a URL to submit your OpenID form to: /dologin.html.
 Based on the configuration above, it expects to find the user's OpenID URL in request.params['openid'].